sbrauer/Audrey/docs/source/overview.rst

     {}

 Cool...
-Audrey responds with the ``201 Created`` success status and "Location" and "Content-Location" headers with the URL of the new resource.
+Audrey responds with the ``201 Created`` success status and "Location" header with the URL of the new resource.

 You might wonder what would happen if we tried to POST an invalid request.
 First let's try POSTing an empty JSON document::